dexiouz/100DaysOfCode/README.md

 We have a new array

 #Array.slice()
 Not array.splice() o.
-This is one is quite different.
+This one is quite different.
 The slice method copies a portion of an array and returns it in a new array.
 The main array is never changed.The main array remains the same, unlike the splice method that changes/alters the main array.
 So how does it work.
-Very similar to the splice method, it takes two values, like this
+Very similar to the splice method, it takes two arguements, like this
 ```js
 array.slice( startFromThisIndex, copyThisNumberOfElements )
 ```